almende/eve/java_overview.md

 [Libraries](java_libraries.html).

-## Hosting {#hosting}
+## Services {#services}

+Eve agents can be accessed via various transport services.
+Eve supports two services: HttpService and XmppService.

-In Java, Eve agents are hosted via a web servlet.
+- HttpService exposes agents via a regular Java servlet.
-Eve comes with two ready-made servlets, one for hosting a single agent, and one for hosting multiple agents and agent classes.
-It is possible to create a custom servlet when necessary.

-The web servlets can be configured to host a number of agent classes, and to offer a specific type of persistent context and a scheduler for the agents.
-The type of context and scheduler depends on the platform where the web servlet is hosted.
-That can be a java server such as Tomcat, or a cloud solution such as Google App Engine.
+  Agents can be invoked by sending a HTTP POST request to this servlet.
+- XmppService allows to connect agents to an XMPP server.
+  The agents can be invoked via XMPP.

+A single Eve application can have multiple XmppServices and HttpServices configured.
+This allows exposure of the agents via multiple transport services at the same time.
+An agent can be accessible via both XMPP and HTTP at the same time.

-More on hosting is explained at the page [Hosting](java_hosting.html).
+More on services is explained at the page [Services](java_services.html).

 ## Agents {#agents}